matthew-brett/scipy-meson-work/farewell_distutils.md

 ## Some backends implementing PEP517

 * *Setuptools*.
 Have a look at `setuptools.build_meta.__legacy__` for the build backend functions above.
-The build engine depends on what you do in your `setup.py` file, but this will typically be the build utilities in Setuptools / Distutils.
+The build system depends on what you do in your `setup.py` file, but this will typically be the build utilities in Setuptools / Distutils.
 * *Flit*: `flit.buildapi`.
-This only handles pure-Python packages, and therefore does not need a build engine.
+This only handles pure-Python packages, and therefore does not need a build system.
 Flit contains its own Python code for Wheel and sdist creation.
 * [Enscons](https://pypi.org/project/enscons): `enscons.api`.
 Enscons uses
-  Scons as its build engine.
+  Scons as its build system.
 * [Mesonpep517 package](https://thiblahute.gitlab.io/mesonpep517):
   `mesonpep517.buildapi`.
-Uses Meson as the build engine.
+Uses Meson as the build system.
-* [Mesonpy package](https://github.com/FFY00/mesonpy): `mesonpy` Uses Meson as build engine.
+* [Mesonpy package](https://github.com/FFY00/mesonpy): `mesonpy` Uses Meson as build system.
 * [pep517 package](https://pypi.org/project/pep517): `pep517.envbuild`.
 * [PDM PEP517](https://pypi.org/project/pdm-pep517): `pdm.pep517.api`.

 There is some [discussion of a PEP517 build backend for scikit-build](https://github.com/scikit-build/scikit-build/issues/124).
-Scikit-build uses CMake for code compilation, which would mean that the PEP517 Scikit-build backend would using CMake as a build engine, in our terminology.
+Scikit-build uses CMake for code compilation, which would mean that the PEP517 Scikit-build backend would using CMake as a build system, in our terminology.

 ## PEP517 build frontends